Racial diversity and discrimination in STEM fields: Microaggressions

 People of color and underrepresented minority groups in science, technology, engineering and math are more likely than whites to experience racial microaggressions.
 Studies show racial microaggressions that occur on college campus weaken students sense of belonging, make it difficult to form relationships with faculty, and contribute to less cultural alignment with STEM.
 At predominantly white institutions (PWI) environmental microaggressions are common in shared laboratory spaces among students and during meetings with faculty and advisors.
 Black female students are especially likely to feel alienated and isolated from their peers in STEM departments.

 Implicit bias

 Research on implicit bias demonstrates that as early as preschool teachers are likely to hold implicit bias against students of color, especially Black boys.
 While Black children make up 19% of preschool enrollment, they account for about half of preschool suspension.
-This disparity is not explained by differences in students' behavior, but rather by teachers and administrators responding differently to white and Black student behavior.
 Implicit biases among teachers, faculty, and colleagues makes it more difficult for students of color to form relationships, network with professionals in their fields, and find valuable mentors.
 Judgements placed upon people of color based on implicit biases are incredibly damaging and contribute to stereotype threat, which affects their overall performances.
 For instance, Black women are often assumed to be underqualified forcing them to prove that they deserve to be in those spaces as was the case of Katherine Johnson depicted in Disney's "Hidden Figures".

-Additional biases exist for LGBTQAI+ people of Color who find their STEM spaces to be even more difficult.
-For example, a Black trans male neuroscientist was praised for work he presented and told that it was much better than his sister's.
-Yet, what those who praised him failed to realize was that his sister's work was his own that he completed prior to transitioning.
-This encounter demonstrates important intersections of sexual orientation, race and gender that further complicate the experiences of people of color in STEM.